techfort/redisvue/README.md

 > redis real time monitor

-**RedisVue** is a light Redis realtime data viewer, which shows realtime updates of keys into Redis and to inspect each key's history.
+**RedisVue** is a light Redis realtime data viewer, which shows realtime updates of keys in Redis and allows inspection of  each key's history.
 It also allows to run arbitrary commands and perform preview `SET` operations such as `UNION`, `DIFF` and `INTERSECT`.

 <img src="https://github.com/techfort/redisvue/blob/master/screenshot.png?raw=true" />